AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 Score 2 = 20% HW + 20% Lab + 25% Mid-term + 35% Final.

 Final grade = max{Score 1, Score 2}

 ---

+# Late Submissions
+The pre-lab worksheets, lab worksheets and homeworks are due at 11:59 PM on Tuesdays.
+For extensions on the homework you should send an email to the GSI Haifa (hsambo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
+For extensions on the pre-lab and lab worksheets you should send an email to the head lab TA Evan (evan_kuo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
+The emails must be **received by 6 PM on Tuesdays**.
+Emails received after this time will not be accomodated.
+Typically an extension of 2 days will be given.
+Note that the lowest HW grade will be dropped.

+---